opsim/opsim/docs/users/source/getting_started/installing_opsim.rst

 Installing OpSim
 ================

 OpSim is available from the `OpSim website`_.
-There are archives available from the download_ section.
+There are archives available from the download_ section for different platforms and architectures.
 OpSim should run out of the box, without installation procedure.
 To use OpSim, just unpack the archive and run OpSim!

 .. _`OpSim website`: http://www.opsim.cc
 .. _download: http://www.opsim.cc/?page_id=2